ApiLogicServer/Docs/docs/Logic-Why.md

 Let's imagine we have a "cocktail napkin spec" for checking credit, shown (in blue) in the diagram below.
 How might we enforce such logic?

 * In UI controllers - this is the most common choice.
-It's actually the worst choice, since it offers little re-use, and does not apply to non-UI cases such as API-based application integration.
+It's actually the worst choice, since it offers little re-use between forms, and does not apply to non-UI cases such as API-based application integration.

 * Centralized in the server - in the past, we might have written triggers, but a modern software architecture centralizes such logic in an App Server tier.
 If you are using an ORM such as SQLAlchemy, you can _ensure sharing_ with `before_flush` events as shown below.